 Here are some guidelines that govern the accessibility standards:

 The Americans with Disabilities Act (ADA) is a civil rights law that prohibits the discrimination of people with disabilities in all areas of life, including when using electronic and information technology.
 This law is applicable to all public and commercial facilities as well as the state and local government services.
 The ADA has adopted WCAG 2.1 AA as its core guidelines for website accessibility and online content.
 Websites that discriminate against members of the public may be considered in violation of federal ADA laws.
+Make sure your website is an ADA compliance website to protect from lawsuits.

 EN 301 549